 - Log into the FileHold server with administrative privileges.

-- Enter the new password for the FileHold service account.
+- Enter the server name for the scheduled tasks.

 - Click Next.

 From this point forward your users will be offline until you restart the system.